matganine/testPT/README.md

 #### PearlExample
 PearlExample is a separate project that can be found [here](https://github.com/pearltrees/PearlExample), it is an example code to easily draw a tree and its pearls.
-Here is an example output tree representation that you can make with this example:
+Here is an example output tree representation that you can make with it:

 ![Alt text](/pearlExample.png?raw=true "Example Pearltree Representation")